Automattic/wp-calypso/docs/coding-guidelines/css.md

 ## Sass Guidelines

-Currently, all component based Sass files are imported in `assets/stylesheets/_components`.
-They are compiled as part of `make build` into a single file together with the other general purpose stylesheets: `public/style.css`.
+Currently, all component based Sass files are imported in `public/_components`, which is generated when building the project.
+The files are compiled as part of `make build` together with the other general purpose stylesheets into a single file: `public/style.css`.
 Remember that all styles end up in a single file, so **all styles will apply to every page, all the time**.
 Make sure you namespace your styles for the page you are working on.
 Under the hood, we are using `node-sass` to handle the compiling of Sass, which is working on parity with the reference ruby implementation.

 The structure of files will be changing as we move remaining section-specific code to their relevant components.
 In the end, the only Sass files living in a general assets folder would be style-guide related.